Brazilian Bombshell Erika Gray Shows Off Her Insanely Tight Abs, Spills Out Of Cut-Off Shirt In Racy New Snap

-Erika Gray may be selling a cannabis delivery service, but all fans can think about are the Brazilian beauty’s almost unreal abs.
+Erika Gray may be promoting a cannabis delivery service, but the only thing fans can think about are the Brazilian beauty’s almost unreal abs.

 The model took to Instagram this week to share a sponsored post for a California-based company that offers home delivery of cannabis products, and she did in the best way she knows how — by showing off her incredibly well-toned body.
-Erika sported a bikini bottom and just-barely big enough cut-off shirt as she showed off the company’s products.
+Erika sported a bikini bottom and just-barely-big-enough cut-off shirt as she showed off the company’s products.
 The shirt revealed her six-pack abs, and the picture was a huge hit with her more than 2 million followers.

 “I buy whatever you’re selling gorgeous,” one person commented.